-With the launch of Tesla’s Autopilot Full Self-Drive feature subscription service coming by the end of 2020, this could be the start of a shift in the way the automotive industry does business.
+The launch of Tesla’s Autopilot Full Self-Drive feature subscription service by the end of 2020 could signal a shift in the way the automotive industry does business.

 Elon Musk, Tesla CEO and Co-Founder, has topped lists including Forbes Most Innovative Leaders and Forbes World’s Most Powerful People.
-He is renowned as a forward thinker and visionary, one who people trust to know what the future will look like.
+He’s renowned as a forward thinker and visionary, one whom people trust to clearly envision the future.

-“I’m interested in things that change the world or that affect the future and wondrous, new technology where you see it, and you’re like, ‘Wow, how did that even happen?
-How is that possible?'" said Musk.
+“I’m interested in things that change the world or affect the future,” said Musk in an interview with Scott Pelley.
+“And wondrous, new technology where you see it, and you’re like, ‘Wow, how did that even happen?
+How is that possible?'”

-According to Musk, the future gives consumers options around subscription billing, allowing them to try new things with limited financial risk by allowing them to pay as they use.
-Tesla is already known as a leader in automotive vehicles and always being on the forefront of impressive, edgy technology, but this new feature-gating model might be the push the automotive industry needs to align their need for constant revenue with the consumers desire for more power over their finances.
+According to Musk, the future gives consumers not just new ways to drive, but also new ways to pay.
+New options around subscription billing allows users to try new technologies with limited financial risk by opening up an option to pay as they use.
+Tesla is already known as an industry leader, always on the forefront of impressive, edgy technology.
+But this new feature-gating subscription billing model might be the push the automotive industry needs to align their desire for consistent revenue with the consumers desire for more power over their finances.

-Subscription based billing is not new to consumers, everyone from Spotify to Netflix to gyms have been using this model for a number of years.
-This allows customers to pay on a monthly basis for tools and services.
-This works well for businesses as well as consumers because it allows flexibility while allowing a growing customer base who are looking to try things with reduced risk.
+Subscription billing is not new to consumers.
+Everyone from gyms to Netflix have been using it for years, allowing customers to pay for tools and services on a monthly basis.
+This works well for businesses and consumers alike, because it allows flexibility while enticing an eager customer base to try innovative products with reduced risk.

 “The smartest people are constantly revising their understanding, reconsidering a problem they thought they’d already solved.
-They’re open to new points of view, new information, new ideas, contradictions, and challenges to their own way of thinking," said Jeff Bezos, founder and CEO of Amazon.
+They’re open to new points of view, new information, new ideas, contradictions, and challenges to their own way of thinking.” - Jeff Bezos, founder and CEO of Amazon.